mandelbrot-project/met_annot_enhancer/README.md

 `conda env update --file environment.yml`

+## STEP A) Download FBMN from GNPS

+### 1.  edit the parameters in configs/gnps_param.yaml
+You need to pereform a FBMN in orderto get the component index (ie cluster) of the features.
+Edit the parameters in gnps_param.yaml [here](https://github.com/mandelbrot-project/met_annot_enhancer/blob/194dcde9383f63549241694f2b2ac85635a6f15f/configs/gnps_param.yaml).
+The best way is to include you metadata directly in th FBMN job (format is described [here](https://ccms-ucsd.github.io/GNPSDocumentation/metadata/)), especially if you have multiple ogranisms in you dataset and therefore will proceed to line by line reweighting.

+In case you didn't include metadata in you job, just add it in the form of a .csv in the data_in/GNPS_output_yourprojectname/metadata_table/ folder (you will have to create the metadata_table folder) after the download.

+### 2.  launch the download

+`python src/dev/download_from_gnps.py`

-## Proceeding to spectral matching and followed by taxonomically and struturally informed scoring
+## STEP B) Proceeding to spectral matching and followed by taxonomically and struturally informed scoring

 ### 1.  edit the parameters in default.yaml